 Answer : No not at this time.
 The OFA testing procedure uses current hip x-rays in combination with the genetic history of that bloodline to determine if a dog would make good breeding stock.
 A lot of breeders and dog owners in general are unaware of exactly how the OFA procedure is supposed to work.
 The x-ray by itself is not a accurate indication of whether a dog will have hip dysplasia or if he or she will produce offspring that will have hip dysplasia.
 Please let me explain.
 It is very possible for a dog to have a good OFA score but be a very poor breeding candidate , at the same time a dog with a fair OFA x-ray and good genetic history could be an excellent candidate.

 Without the genetic history of the bloodline you will not have accurate results.
-This means that you need the OFA scores of the parents grand parents and all of the litter mates within that bloodline ( the vertical pedigree) before you could make an accurate determination for the breeding stock in question.
+This means that you need the OFA scores of the parents grand parents and all of their siblings within that bloodline ( the vertical pedigree) before you could make an accurate determination for the breeding stock in question.
 At this time I am unable to find any such database within the Cane Corso breed.

 If a breeder uses the OFA scoring system but only has testing scores for their current breeding stock, they may be leaving the puppy buyer with a very false sense of security.

 I don’t know of any Cane Corso breeders who are able to implement the entire correct testing procedure at this time.
 If in the future I am able to find a way to build a suitable Cane Corso database showing complete OFA scores I may very well start using this tool but right now I don’t believe I can get accurate determinations for my breeding stock.

 Please refer to the following information on correct testing procedures directly from www.offa.org